 The detection efficiency, the ratio of concentration of particles of a given size measured by the sum of all bins of the non-thermodenuded UHSAS-2 to that measured by a TSI 3022A CPC, depends on the refractive index of the calibration particles used.
-Fig.4 presents the detection efficiency as a function of mobility equivalent diameter for (NH4)2SO4 and DOS particles, which varies due to the differing refractive indices of these compounds.
-The diameter uncertainties were calculated as described in Eq.1, and were corrected for the possible sizing bias observed using PSL standards.
+Figure 4 presents the detection efficiency for the non-thermodenuded UHSAS as a function of mobility equivalent diameter for (NH4)2SO4 and DOS particles, which varies due to the differing refractive indices of these compounds.
+The diameter uncertainties were calculated as described in Eq.
+(1), and were corrected for the possible sizing bias observed using PSL standards.
 In a similar manner the uncertainties in the efficiency were calculated using the UHSAS and CPC uncertainties from the flow and pressure measurements and counting statistics.
+Detection efficiencies for both UHSASs are provided in Table 1.
+The thermodenuded UHSAS begins detecting particles at larger diameters than the other instrument.